-As discussed in the description of the child care system in Italy and given the model we have constructed, we can expect that the price of child care may not "significantly" influence its use since for many regions there is a rationing of spaces.
+As discussed in the description of the child care system in Italy and given the model we have constructed, we can expect that the price of child care may not "significantly" influence its use since for many regions there is a severe rationing of spaces.
 Only for less rationed areas would a clear impact be expected.
-Conditional on other household characteristics, such as family non labor income, we will assess whether the costs of child care have a larger (negative) effect on its utilizations in regions where rationing of spaces is less severe.
+Conditional on other household characteristics, we will assess whether the costs of child care have a larger (negative) effect on its utilizations in regions where rationing of spaces is less severe.

 One important problem that we face in estimation is the issue of the endogeneity of child care costs.
 Since we would like to consider the two equations as constituting a (partial) demand system for the household, naturally we would like to include the parameters that characterize the household choice set.
 These include the prices of child care, both public and private, as well as any limitations on the uses of these services by a specific household.
-Since we only have child care costs paid by the household, this is not primarily a measure of the price but instead measures utilization.
+Since we only have child care costs paid by the household, this is not primarily a measure of the price but instead measures of utilization.
 To get around this endogeneity problem, we estimate the hourly child care costs equation from which to predict the child care costs potentially paid by all the households in the sample.
 The child care price regression is estimated using the appropriate correction for Heckman selection (see Heckman 1979).
-The results from the child care price equation, corrected for sample selection, are used to construct a predicted price of care for each mother in the sample.
+The results from the child care price equation, corrected for sample selection, are used to construct a predicted price of care for each mother in the sample.7 In this context, the child care cost equation can be estimated by OLS since all the families who use formal child care face some costs.8